-Not long ago, a Dutch artist of Colombian descent working in a pop-nouveau réaliste vein in 1960s Amsterdam might have seemed an art-historical anomaly.
-In the wake of several international retrospectives in recent years on the global dimensions of pop, however, the work of the late Miguel Ángel Cárdenas appears more typical than exceptional.
-Yet, his experiments, by turns jocular and bawdy, have lost nothing of their visual impact.
-Oscillating between drawing, assemblage and hybrid sculpture, Cárdenas developed an unclassifiable body of work, which glints with the slick sheen of polyvinyl chloride seamed with zippers, and routinely courts bodily – as well as erotic – analogy.
+Not long ago, a Dutch artist of Colombian descent working in a pop-nouveau-réaliste vein in 1960s Amsterdam might have seemed an art-historical anomaly.
+However, in the wake of several international exhibitions in recent years exploring the global dimensions of pop, the work of the late Miguel Ángel Cárdenas appears more typical than exceptional.
+Despite this, his experiments, by turns jocular and bawdy, have lost nothing of their visual impact.
+Oscillating between drawing, assemblage and hybrid sculpture, Cárdenas developed an unclassifiable body of work, which glints with the slick sheen of polyvinyl chloride seamed with zippers, and routinely courts bodily – and erotic – analogy.

 The latter figure prominently in two of the exhibition’s opening pieces: Nog slechts enkele dagen (1) (Only a Few Days, 1, 1963) piles the detritus of shaving-cream cans, foot spray and other merchandise inside a glass vitrine, the front of which drips white paint and bears the work’s title, a seemingly truncated advertising slogan.
 The most obvious points of reference here are Arman’s ‘accumulations’, which – in framing the debris of postwar, bourgeois creature comforts – ventured a critique of commodity culture.